 - 'Institutional Patronage of Emigre sculptors from Central and Eastern Europe in post-war "New Britain", paper for conference Emigre Sculptors in Britain 1540-2016, organised by the Public Monuments and Sculpture Association and 3rd Dimension, City and Guilds of London Art School, London, May 2016

 - 'The Public Sculpture of Derbyshire Modernist Ronald Pope', public lecture for Ashbourne Festival, Derbyshire, 2015

 - 'Barbara Hepworth and J.D.
 Bernal', paper for Barbara Hepworth seminar, Tate Britain, Mar 2013

 - Panel member for public discussion, 'Who Owns Public Art?', Tate Britain, Jan 2013

-- 'Ben Nicholson's 'abstract' murals for modern architectural public spaces in post-war Britain', Association of Art Historians' annual conference, The Open University, Milton Keynes, April 2012
+- 'Ben Nicholson's 'abstract' murals for modern architectural public spaces in post-war Britain', paper for Association of Art Historians' annual conference, The Open University, Milton Keynes, Apr 2012

 Experience in industry

 I have acted as a consultant to two television documentaries on the use of modern art as a propaganda weapon in the Cold War: